abarker/abarker.github.io/content/understanding_python_imports.rst

 to import.
 Equivalently, they always contain a specifier for the corresponding file or a directory in the filesystem.
-Remember that while Python's import statements never use the `.py` file extension for naming modules, other than that the names of modules, packages, and subpackages correspond directly with filesystem objects (files and directories) and their filesystem names.
+Remember that while Python's import statements never use the `.py` file extension for naming modules, other than that the names of modules, packages, and subpackages generally correspond directly with filesystem objects (files and directories) and their filesystem names.

 The Python path-search list: `sys.path`
 =======================================